mary-garachu/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-on todoubly linked lists, let's refresh
+on to doubly linked lists, let's refresh